ai4er-cdt/earthquake-predictability/README.md

 ## Acknowledgments

-We would like to thank our faculty supervisor Adriano Gualandi as well as our project mentor Andrew McDonald.
+We would like to thank our faculty supervisor Dr Adriano Gualandi as well as our project mentor Andrew McDonald.
 We benefited greatly from their guidance and support.